mrdanielmh/opa-utils/readme.md

 Deploying to Heroku is the fastest way to get started with this application.
 The button below will setup a Heroku application leveraging this codebase.
 You will need to configure some extra things to complete the setup;

 Okta application
-AWS S3 bucket
+AWS S3 bucket & Associated AuthN
-GCP bucket
+GCP bucket & Associated AuthN

 ## Setup